quinnmp/nearest-sequence/README.md

 	3. Run another pass, picking some (0.0, 100.0] percentile of the neighbors to perform LWLR on
 	4. Perform locally-weighted linear regression, using the cumulative distance as the weights
 	5. Output an action from the original query point using our regression model
+# Hyperparameter Explanation
+- **Candidates**: The 'K' in KNN - how many candidate neighbors we want to do cumulative distance on.
+- **Lookback**: How far back we want to look (in states) into each trajectory when doing the cumulative distance function.
+- **Decay**: How exponentially we want to decrease the influence of older neighbors.
+For each index:
+  - i.e. `i=1` is the most recent observation, and `i=10` is the 10th newest observation.
+  - Each `i` will have its respective distance multiplied by `i^decay`.
+  - Typically, we want decay to be negative (older observations have less influence).
+- **Final Neighbors Ratio**: After calculating the cumulative distance, we take the (100 * `final_neighbors_ratio`)% best neighbors.
+This can be a cheap way to handle mult modality.
+  - If there are likely two modes evenly distributed in our neighbors, and `final_neighbors_ratio` is 0.5, we will take only the 50% closest neighbors post-cumulative distance function, ideally eliminating one of the two modes.
 # Code to Look At
-A lot of this repo is very messy at the moment.
 If you want to gain an understanding of this algorithm, take a look at `nn_eval.py` for the high-level implementation.
 For the actual nearest-sequence algorithm, take a look at the `nn_agent` and `nn_util` classes.

 Run `python nn_eval.py config/hopper.yml` to see the program work.
-At the time of writing, you should eventually see `Candidates 100, lookback 10, decay -2, ratio 0.5: mean 3118.9415590989797, std 1001.1018004725132`
+At the time of writing, you should eventually see `Candidates 100, lookback 10, decay -2, ratio 0.5: mean 3125.040014550429, std 1003.881015863198`
 # Results

 ## MuJoCo